-Number of Shares of Common Stock: 1 [Shares Granted]
+Number of Shares of Common Stock: [Shares Granted]

-Exe rcise Price per Share: 1 [Option Price] Expiration Date: 1,2
+Exercise Price per Share: 1 [Option Price]

-Award Number: [Grant Number]

-Vesting The Option shall become vested as to [25% of the total number of shares of Common Stock subject to the Option over four periods.]
+subject to the Option over four periods.]

-Conditions of None to the Plan.
-The Op payable or to be pa qualified Stock Option ( tion has been granted to tid to the Grantee.
-Capit the " Terms ") attached to the Grantee in addition t alized terms are defined in centive Plan, as amended (the "Plan") and subject to this Option Agreement (incorporated herein by this reso, and not in lieu of, any other form of compensation of the Plan if not defined herein.
-The parties agree to the of the Terms, the Plan and the Prospectus for the Plan ference) and otherwise e terms of the
+Conditions of Nonqualified Stock Option (the " Terms ") at the Plan.
+The Option has been granted to the Grantee in ad- Equity Incentive Plan, as amended (the "Plan") and subject to the Terms and tached to this Option Agreement (incorporated herein by this reference) and to dition to, and not in lieu of, any other form of compensation otherwise payable in the Plan if not defined herein.
+The parties agree to the terms of the Option py of the Terms, the Plan and the Prospectus for the Plan.

-"GR ANTEE" GUESS?, INC.,
+"GRANTEE" GUESS?, INC.,

 a Delaware corporation

-Signa ture
+Signature

-[G rantee Name] By:
+[Grantee Name] By:

 Print Name Print Name:

 Title:

-Emplo oyee ID#
+Employee ID#

-I AM NOT MARRIED .
-(If married, please have your spouse sign below.)

-ation of the Company's terms and provisions h OF SPOUSE Agreement, the undersigned spouse of the Grantee agr rees to be
+ONSENT OF SPOUSE s Option Agreement, the undersigned spouse of the Grantee agrees to be

-Signa ture of Spouse Date
+Signature of Spouse Date

-nent under Section 16 o s.
-See Sections 4, 6 and 7 of the Terms and Sections 1 4, 16 and 17
+1 Subject to adjustment under Section 16 of the Plan.
+2 Subject to early termination if the Grantee's employment termination rminates.
+See Sections 4, 6 and 7 of the Terms and Sections 14, 16 and 17 of the

-of the Plan for additional details regarding possible adjustments and acceleration of vesting in connection with a Change in Control of the Company.
+Plan for additional details regarding possible adjustments and acceleration of vesting in connection with a Change in Control of the Company.